 MRM50 is adequate if meager firepower on its own, and this adds some brawl lasers to it.

 Upgrading to 2x MRM30 can be done by dropping to XL265 or lower.
 But being so slow and hot, it most likely won't be worth it.

 Hot, with a somewhat weak, albeit concentrated alpha.
 The lasers comprise more of your effective firepower than the MRMs.
 Probably better off running pure lasers instead.

-Like the Huntsman "Pahket", what we have here is some minor pay-to-win hardpoint creep.
-Not only does eight missile allow for same massive burst and DPS builds alike, but it allows you to run more optimised versions of the six-missile builds which were the only thing that the DV-7D had going for it.
+Like the Huntsman "Pahket", what we have here is some pay-to-win hardpoint creep - this hero is the strongest variant of the Dervish.
+Not only does eight missile allow for same massive burst and DPS builds alike, but it allows you to run more optimised versions of the DV-7D's six-missile builds if you so wish.

 The heat management will be garbage, the two-volley alpha to avoid ghost heat will be garbage... but the burst damage output will be insanely high.

 Remember you cannot equip 8x SRM2, as that currently has ghost heat and it will add up quickly.
 This is penalty-free, runs pretty cool, and runs pretty fast.
 You can drop engine and LFerro to fit another jumpjet.

 Unlike 8x SRM4, you can actually alpha this.

 The spread on the SRM6's without artemis is obviously worse than the SRM4's, but the net concentrated damage is a little higher.
 Whether it's worth an extra four-ton investment is up to you.
 This build is best used within ~50m of the enemy, you really need to facehug to milk the SRM6 non-artemis advantage.